In this article, let us take a look at the top 5 High-Interest Savings Account in Canada.

 This rate is not a promotional rate and is available to every HISA holder with EQ Bank.

-Even more attractive is the fact that the bank strives to allow customers to run their High-Interest Savings Accounts at no cost.
+Well, even more, attractive is the fact that the bank strives to allow customers to open their High-Interest Savings Accounts at no cost.

-Benefits & Features Of The EQ Bank’s Savings Plus Account
+Benefits Of The EQ Bank Savings Plus Account

 1. No Account Fees

 2. HISA Interest Rate – 2.30% (Not a promotional rate)